 This is simple to understand but hard to follow.
 You can run any tool available out there and there’s a good chance your scores will vary each time you run a test.
 Hence, try to get as many checkboxes ticked as you can instead of chasing scores.
 The scores will follow.

 Understand what’s more important to your user

 The perception of speed varies for each site.
-For Twitter what matters might be time to the first tweet.
+For Twitter what matters might be time to show the tweet content.
 For news and media sites like The Guardian, showing the headline first might be of utmost importance.
 For your site, it might be the image of your product.
-Having said that, displaying the hero elements (main banner in the first scroll)) gets you good marks in speeding tools.
+Having said that, displaying the hero elements (main banner in the first scroll) gets you good marks in speed testing tools.